muchimi/JoystickGremlinEx/docs/usage.md

 #### Concurrent mode

 GremlinEx can send to the local and remote clients at the same time (concurrent mode) by sending the Concurrent command.

+### Override mode

+As of T176, the Vjoy Remap and Map to Keyboard Ex actions have the ability to override the current remote control context and map outputs that only go to the local client, the remote client, or both.
+In the default mode, the action follows the current profile remote control state.
+These actions have a drop down selection box that lets you select the desired remote control options for that action only.

+The override mode is meant to simplify some mapping tasks independently of the global profile setting.

 ### Client machine setup